Bodygram

 Competitive Analysis

-I conducted a competitive analysis with another UX designer and examined API products such as Twilio and Stripe to learn how they communicate usage data, account, and billing information.
+I conducted a competitive analysis with the other UX designer and examined API products such as Twilio and Stripe to learn how they communicate usage data, account, and billing information.
 Based on these learnings, we explored design options through wireframes.

 MVP

-Regardless of the tight development schedule, I completed the necessary design and had discussions with product managers and engineers to define the MVP.
+Regardless of the tight development schedule, I completed the necessary design and had discussions with product managers and engineers to define the MVP with the other designer.
 Development and design ran in parallel.
 Thankfully, we were able to start the test launch of the MVP on time.

 User Feedback